Looking for the Best Flagship Smartphones in Nepal? Check out our curated list here.

 5. OnePlus 15

-It's “new phone” season right now, and the new OnePlus 15 has just arrived in Nepal as well.
+It's “new phone” season right now, and the OnePlus 15 arrived in Nepal a few months ago.
 Making it the first phone with Qualcomm's latest flagship chip—the Snapdragon 8 Elite Gen 5—in Nepal.
 What's particularly interesting about the OnePlus 15 is that the company has taken a completely different approach to its flagship phone this year, versus what we've seen from OnePlus a few years ago.

 Because the OnePlus 15 is all about one thing: performance.
 I know “fast” and “smooth” are probably the first words you associate with OnePlus flagships since the OnePlus One days, but they've been trying to win your hearts in the camera department too.
 By going to such lengths as teaming up with Swedish cameramaker “Hasselblad” to fine-tune its cameras.